-This Royal Will Walk Meghan Markle Down The Aisle
+This Royal Will Walk Meghan Markle Down the Aisle

 After days of speculation and family drama, Kensington Palace has announced that Prince Charles, Prince Harry’s father, will walk Meghan Markle down the aisle at her wedding this Saturday.

-“The Prince of Wales is pleased to welcome Ms. Markle to The Royal Family in this way,” the statement read.
+“The Prince of Wales is pleased to welcome Ms. Markle to the Royal Family in this way,” the statement read.
 He will walk her down the aisle of the Quire in Saint George’s Chapel, which leads up to the altar.

 Markle had previously planned for her father, Thomas Markle Sr., to walk her down the aisle.
 However, following a series of paparazzi scandals, health issues, and many calls between Thomas and TMZ, he will not be making the trip to Windsor for the wedding.
 The Prince of Wales, however, has been relatively drama-free for the past few weeks.